7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Configure-And-Manage-Virtual-Networks/Azure-Administration-Configure-Virtual-Networks.md

 Subnet is a logical division of an address space
 - Subnet requires a Route Table for access
-- Public and Prviate subnet describes whether a subnet is reachale from the internet or not
+- Public and Private subnet describes whether a subnet is reachable from the internet or not
 - Azure has no concept of private and public subnets
 	- **Configure subnets to have ensure they do no reach the internet!**
-- Associate an NSG to protect traffic entering and leaving your subnet
+- Associate an NSG to protect traffic entering and leaving your Subnet
 - Azure has special types of Gateway Subnet that is used by Azure Virtual Network Gateway

 Associating Public IP to a resource